thuliteio/thulite.io/content/terms.md

 Please let us know what you think of the Service, these Terms and, in general, Thulite.
 When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, Thulite, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

-## Questions & Contact Information
+## Questions & contact information

 Questions or comments about the Service may be directed to us at the email address **{{< email >}}**.